-As a medical oncologist and hematologist, I treat patients with bone marrow disorders, leukemias, lymphomas, and certain types of solid tumors using allogeneic (donor provided) bone marrow and stem cell transplants.
-My research focuses on the biology of the natural killer cell, a white blood cell with anti-tumor behavior, and its role in affecting the outcome of transplants.
-A goal of my research is to determine how natural killer cells can be used to improve the treatment of cancers.
+I am a medical oncologist and hematologist who cares for people with bone marrow disorders, leukemias, lymphomas, and certain types of solid tumors.
+I specialize in allogeneic (donor provided) bone marrow and stem cell transplants.
+My research focuses on the biology of the natural killer cell, a white blood cell with antitumor behavior, and its role in affecting the outcome of transplants.
+A major goal of my research is to determine how natural killer cells can be used to improve the treatment of cancers.

 - Clinical Expertise: Internal Medicine; Medical Oncology; Hematology